mozartdiniz/Roads/README.md

       </ro-item>
     </ro-list>

-**ro-item** Is the item layout, will be used as a template, Ro uses the template engine to render ro-item content replacing all {{}} by related data
+**ro-item** Is the item layout, will be used as a template, Ro uses the template engine to render ro-item content replacing all {{}} by related data.

-**ro-item[action]** This is the function that will be trigged when user tap a ro-item, also is possible use dynamic parameters using template syntax, doSomething({{id}}) will be replaced by current item id
+**ro-item[action]** This is the function that will be trigged when user tap a ro-item, also is possible use dynamic parameters using template syntax, doSomething({{id}}) will be replaced by current item id.

 **setData()** Is how to add a list of items to a ro-list, every time that a setData() is called ro-list parse the content again.